-There is something peculiar and unsettling, about Alison Lurie’s novel, “Love and friendship’.
-It is peculiar because her book is set in a time I once lived in.
-And despite that time being more than half a century ago it all seems very familiar; in many ways I still live with and through the ideas of that time.
+There is something peculiar and unsettling, about Alison Lurie’s novel, ‘Love and friendship’.
+It is peculiar because her book is set in a time in which I once lived – and despite that time being more than half a century ago it all seems very familiar; in many ways I still live with and through the ideas of that time.
 It is unsettling because the realities that Alison Lurie describes show the necessities for cultural change.
-In ‘Love and friendship’ Alison Lurie evokes deep and enduring features of East coast North American culture.
-I think she does this exceptionally well and profiles not only the way a certain class of white educated people spoke to each other but also the firmly established attitudes of both sexes towards each other.
-She published her novel in 1962 and it plainly reflects the attitudes, manners and even some of the cultural norms of the late 50s and early 60s: She shows us the life and outlook of both women and men – but it is the women who are more or less condemned to a life of ‘support’ and ‘mothering’ and all the old cliches of being the ‘second sex.
-And she also points to the fact that the men can get away with it.
-For example, one central character is a philanderer womaniser heart-breaker and all-round self-indulgent chap – but who is accepted in the community as if it doesn’t really matter.
-It does not matter that he enjoys ‘playing’ with the fairer sex.
-In the culture of the times it was somehow, OK.
+In ‘Love and friendship’ she evokes deep and enduring features of East Coast North American culture.
+I think she does this exceptionally well and profiles not only the way a certain class of white educated people spoke to each other but also she identifies the firmly established attitudes of both sexes in relation to their opposite sex.
+She published her novel in 1962 and it plainly reflects the beliefs, manners and even some of the cultural norms of the late 50s and early 60s: She shows us the life and outlook of both women and men; it is the women who are more or less condemned to a life of ‘support’ and ‘mothering’ and all the old cliches depicting the ‘second sex.
+And she also points to the fact that the men can ‘get away with it.’
+For example, one central character is a philanderer, womaniser, heart-breaker and all-round self-indulgent chap – but who is accepted in the community as if it doesn’t really matter.
+He enjoys ‘playing’ with the fairer sex and in the culture of the times it was somehow, ‘OK’.
 She also makes explicit the nastiness facing gay people – people who love but ‘dare not speak its name.’
 Gay liberation was still on the horizon.

-Alison Lurie’s book is excellent because it really does succeed in bringing to life the conversations, private thoughts and the intellectual deliberations of its subjects.
+Alison Lurie’s book is excellent because it really does succeed in bringing to life the conversations, private thoughts and the intellectual deliberations of her subjects.
 In so doing she not only lays bare the endemic sexism of the times but she also pinpoints an essential problem facing ‘the intellectual.’
-She does this by reprising a long established worry that is felt by the class of intellectuals that western and other societies has generated.
-That worry is made explicit in some of the following remarks – remarks made in letters to a friend by one of the faculty members of the un-named New England university college.
+She does this by reprising their long established worry – a worry made explicit in some of the following remarks – written in letters to a friend by one of the faculty members of the un-named New England university college.
 In those letters the author writes:

 ‘Really: Does any kind of intellectual argument or process have more than the most superficial effects?
 Sometimes I’m tempted to regard the whole enterprise … with immense indifference.
-‘They talk a lot up at the College’ – but life is going on somewhere else.’
+[The local people say that] ‘They talk a lot up at the College’ – but life is going on somewhere else.’